NSHipster/articles/2013-11-18-nsfilemanager.md

 title: NSFileManager
 category: Cocoa
 rating: 7.9
-description: "File systems are a complex topic, with decades of history, vestigial complexities, and idiosyncrasies, and is well outside the scope of a single article.
+excerpt: "File systems are a complex topic, with decades of history, vestigial complexities, and idiosyncrasies, and is well outside the scope of a single article.
 And since most applications don't often interact with the file system much beyond simple file operations, one can get away with only knowing the basics."
 ---

 `NSFileManager` is Foundation's high-level API for working with file systems.
 It abstracts Unix and Finder internals, providing a convenient way to create, read, move, copy, and delete files & directories on local or networked drives, as well as iCloud ubiquitous containers.